iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 - 1 x Red LED (Grove)
 - 1 x Buzzer (Grove)

-## Install NCSDK on your development device
+## Install NCSDK On Your Development Device

 The first thing you will need to do is to install the **NCSDK** on your development device, this will be used to convert the trained model into a format that is compatible with the Movidius.